 “They don’t make these any more,” he says of the white patent leathers for which he is named.
 “You have to rent a tux that comes with white shoes and not return them.”

-But before disbanding, Leroy Zeke would open for Paul Butterfield, Tower of Power, the Doobie Brothers, and more.
+By Autumn 1975, Leroy Zeke was playing San Diego State dances, as well as Park Place Lounge on Monday and Tuesday evenings.
+They would also open for Paul Butterfield, Tower of Power, the Doobie Brothers, and more.
 LZ were comfortable on the arena stage.
 They were a high energy boogie band with a psychedelic rock flair that was heavy on the blues guitar.
 Landt was always in the pocket, tasteful and articulate as a guitarist, but never ornate.

 “Anything with more than three chords,” he says, “borders on jazz.”